ispeters/async_scope/asyncscope.md

 - increment the scope's count of outstanding operations; and
 - move the scope to the open state if it was in the unused state.

-The atomic state change succeeds and the method returns an enaged `assoc` if the scope is observed to be in the unused, open, or open-and-joining state; otherwise the scope's state is left unchanged and the method returns a disengaged `assoc`.
+The atomic state change succeeds and the method returns an engaged `assoc` if the scope is observed to be in the unused, open, or open-and-joining state; otherwise the scope's state is left unchanged and the method returns a disengaged `assoc`.